mcastling/mcastling.github.io/NUItutorials/flex-container.md

 flexContainer.Add(content);
 ~~~

-Now we start to add items to the toolbar.
+6. Now add items to the toolbar.
 The toolbar will have one button on the left, one button on the right, and a
    title always in the center (regardless of the screen size).
-To achieve that, we can simply make the title flexible so
+To achieve that, we make the title 'flexible' so
    that it will automatically take all the available horizontal space left.
 We will also add some space around the items
    so that the layout looks nicer.

 ~~~{.cs}
 // Add a button to the left of the toolbar